Holidoit Logo

 3. Visit to the Castle of Vezio

-If you are in Varenna you can, with a walk of about 30 min, reach the above village of Vezio and its castle of medieval origin, from which you can enjoy a splendid view.
-In addition to this, the fortress also houses a raptor training center thanks to which you can watch exhibitions on the ancient art of falconry.
+If you are in Varenna, you can, with a walk of about 30 min, reach the above village of Vezio and its castle of medieval origin, from which è you can enjoy a beautiful view.
+In addition to this, the fortress also houses a raptor training center thanks to which è it is possible to attend exhibitions on the'ancient art of falconry.

 If you are looking for natural beauty, the shores of Lake Como are full of it.
 Among the most original and interesting are two orridi (i.e., rocky gorges carved by rivers and streams): that of Bellano and that of Nesso.

-If in Nesso you can only admire from afar the cleft in the rock from a pretty little bridge, in Bellano, on the other hand, there is a real path that through footbridges and bridges will lead you inside the rocky ravine: from here it is possible to admire the work of erosion conducted by the waters of the Pioverna stream over millions of years.
+While in Nesso you can only admire from afar the cleft in the rock from a pretty little bridge, in Bellano, on the other hand, there è a real path that through footbridges and bridges will lead you to the inside of the rocky ravine: from here è it is possible to admire the work of erosion conducted by the waters of the Pioverna stream over millions of years.

 5. Trekking on the Sentiero del Viandante

-We conclude our trip to Lake Como with the Sentiero del Viandante (Wayfarer's Path), a long hiking trail (it takes two or more days to walk it all) suitable for trekking lovers.
-It is divided into four stages: the route starts from Abbadia Lariana and goes to Piantedo via Lierna, Varenna, Dervio and Colico for a total length of about 40 km and allows the traveler to see places of rare beauty, both naturally and culturally.
+We conclude our trip to Lake Como with the Sentiero del Viandante, a long hiking trail (it takes two or more days to walk it all) suitable for trekking lovers. È divided into four stages: the route starts from Abbadia Lariana and goes all the way to Piantedo via Lierna, Varenna, Dervio and Colico for a total length of about 40 km and allows the traveler to see places of rare beauty, both from a natural and cultural point of view.

 How to get there

-The main road connections leading to Lake Como are the A9 highway, which passes through Como, the SS 340, which covers the entire western shore from Como to the Swiss border, the symmetrical SS 36, which covers the entire eastern shore, and finally the SP 583, which covers the coast of the Larian Triangle (the strip of land between the Lecco and Como branches).
+The main road connections leading to Lake Como are the A9 highway, which passes through Como, the SS 340 that runs along the entire western shore from Como to the Swiss border, the symmetrical SS 36 that covers the entire eastern shore, and finally the SP 583 that covers the coast of the Larian Triangle (the strip of land between the Lecco and Como branches).

-As for rail connections there are several lines that touch the cities of Lecco and Como (S7, S8 and R7, for Lecco, S11, RE7, R17 for Como, the R18 connects both cities), while only the eastern shore is covered by two rail lines, the RE8 and R13.
+As far as rail connections are concerned, there are several lines that touch the cities of Lecco and Como (S7, S8 and R7, for Lecco, S11, RE7, R17 for Como, the R18 connects both cities), while only the eastern shore is covered by two rail lines, the RE8 and R13.

 Lovere